mateuszgachowski/nuxt-ioc/docs/src/guide/components.md

 Our solution would not be full if we would not provide a way to create Vue components with Dependency Injection syntax.

-To allow this, we have prepared several decoratos and helper functions that will allow to construct Vue components in a full-typed manner.
+To allow this, we have prepared several decorators and helper functions that will allow to construct Vue components in a fully-typed manner.

+For complete decorators list read [component decorators section](./component-decorators).

 ## Example component